-Legumes have many ingredients which benefit more to a healthy diet than you might have thought.
-Lentils, peas and beans are very versatile and provide much vegetable protein.
-Learn more about the health benefits and why cooking with them even helps your budget!
+Legumes, including lentils, peas, and beans, are very versatile and provide much vegan protein.
+Learn more about their health benefits and why cooking with them can even help your budget!

-Legumes also go by the name pulses.
-Whatever you call them, they are dried seeds of plants like peas, chickpeas (garbanzo beans), beans, or soybeans which ripe in sheet ropes.
+Legumes, also known as pulses, are dried seeds of plants like peas, chickpeas (garbanzo beans), beans, or soybeans that ripen in sheet ropes.
 People have been knowing and eating legumes since the 8th century B. C. – especially in the Middle East at that time.
 They later made their way to Europe and Northern America.

-In the USA, one legume is especially popular: the soybean.
-According to Arthur Geoffrey Norman, Professor of Botany at the University of Michigan from 1952 to 1976, the domesticated soybean was brought to the States by Benjamin Franklin in 1804.
+The soybean is an especially popular legume in the United States.
+According to Arthur Geoffrey Norman, Professor of Botany at the University of Michigan, from 1952 to 1976, the domesticated soybean was brought to the States by Benjamin Franklin in 1804.
 Henry Ford was another soybean benefactor.
-Being a vegetarian, he used soybeans for industrial purposes which became extremely important during World War II.
+Being a vegetarian, he used soybeans for industrial purposes, which became extremely important during World War II.

 What’s another popular American legume?
 The peanut.
 (Yes, it’s actually a legume, NOT a nut!)

 Today, there are about 730 different kinds of legumes.
-You are for sure familiar with kidney beans and black-eyed peas, especially when you love Southern food.
+You are probably familiar with kidney beans and black-eyed peas, especially if you love Southern food.
 But have you ever heard of beluga lentils or pinto beans?
 If not, you should absolutely give them a try as legumes offer many health benefits:

 - most legumes are low in fat